Dakota Simon joined the News 18 team in September 2017

 A lifelong Chicago Cubs fan, Dakota has been attending games at Wrigley Field since the age of three.
 His greatest sports memory was watching the Cubs winning the World Series in 2016.

-Dakota is blessed to work in a market that showcases the university he loves every day, and is always open to new story ideas from the Greater Lafayette area!
+Cantrell is blessed to work in a market that showcases the university he loves every day, and is always open to new story ideas from the Greater Lafayette area!

 Cole Hamels wasn’t sharp.
 The Chicago Cubs compensated with power and a solid bullpen effort.